 Nursing often (8 times or more in 24 hours) and for at least 15 minutes at each feeding can also prevent engorgement.

 - Feed more often or express milk manually or with a pump.
 Electric breast pumps work best.

 - Alternate between taking warm showers and using cold compresses to help ease the discomfort.

 NOT ENOUGH MILK FOR THE BABY'S NEEDS

-The baby's milk demand determines the mother's supply.
+The mother's supply is based on the baby's demand for milk.
 Frequent feedings, adequate rest, good nutrition, and drinking enough fluids can help maintain a good milk supply.

 PLUGGED MILK DUCT

 A milk duct can become plugged.
-This may happen if the baby does not feed well, if the mother skips feedings (common when the child is weaning), or if the mother’s bra is too tight.
-Symptoms of a plugged milk duct include tenderness, heat and redness in one area of the breast, or a lump that can be felt close to the skin.
+This may happen if the baby does not feed well, if the mother skips feedings (common when the child is weaning), or if the mother's bra is too tight.
+Symptoms of a plugged milk duct include:

 Sometimes, a tiny white dot can be seen at the opening of the duct on the nipple.
 Massaging the area and putting gentle pressure on it can help to remove the plug.

 A breast infection (mastitis) causes aching muscles, fever, and a red, hot, tender area on 1 breast.
 Call your health care provider if you develop these symptoms.